geneontology/obographs/README.md

 ]
 ```

-Here is an example of a subgraph of Uberon consisting of two nodes and one
+Here is an example of a subgraph of Uberon consisting of four nodes, two
-part-of edge:
+part-of and two is_a edges:

 ```